DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 \subsubsection{\textbf{Mutation}}

 Our genetic search also employs a mutation operator to further explore the search space.
 Following existing works that use genetic algorithms in GAN latent space~\cite{9896140, YUAN2021120379}, we also adopt polynomial mutation~\cite{deb2001multi} to address the continuous nature of the latent space.

 Polynomial mutation applies polynomial-distributed noise to the genes forming the selected individuals in our search.
-By applying such noise to the genes, it allows for the exploration of nearby solutions while still maintaining proximity to the original solution.
+By applying such noise to the genes, it enables the exploration of nearby solutions while maintaining proximity to the original solution.
 This is also essential for efficiently navigating the complex and high-dimensional search space of GAN latent vectors.
 Polynomial mutation helps generate diverse solutions by introducing variability in the population of the search.
 This diversity is crucial for escaping local optima and finding globally optimal or near-optimal solutions.